NRubin613/neural-sde-project/README.md

 ```

-This produces a plot of several simulated log‑price paths under the learned
+This produces a plot of several simulated prices paths under the learned
 dynamics.